Shashank-GK/Calculator_ServletProject/README.md

 └── target/
     └── Calculator_ServletProject.war
 ### Explanation of Project Structure:
-src/main/java/com/jsp/servlet/: Contains all the servlet classes (AdditionServlet, DivisionServlet, MultiplicationServlet, etc.) which handle the logic for each arithmetic operation. src/main/webapp/: Contains HTML files for user input for each operation (addition.html, subtraction.html, multiplication.html, etc.) and a WEB-INF/web.xml file for servlet configuration. pom.xml: The Maven build file that includes project dependencies and plugins. target/: The compiled project artifacts, including the .war file used for deployment.
+- src/main/java/com/jsp/servlet/: Contains all the servlet classes (AdditionServlet, DivisionServlet, MultiplicationServlet, etc.) which handle the logic for each arithmetic operation.
+- src/main/webapp/: Contains HTML files for user input for each operation (addition.html, subtraction.html, multiplication.html, etc.) and a WEB-INF/web.xml file ## for servlet configuration.
-Contributing
+- pom.xml: The Maven build file that includes project dependencies and plugins.
+- target/: The compiled project artifacts, including the .war file used for deployment.

 ### Feel free to fork this repository, create a branch, and submit a pull request for any bug fixes or improvements.

 ### Clone the Repository